What Is Mediation?

 For more information about mediation in Texas:

 Note: TAM does not have a grievance procedure or process for filing a complaint regarding a TAM member.
-If you have a complaint about a mediator, contact the Texas Mediator Credentialing Association at www.txmca.org or the Association of Attorney Mediators at http://www.attorney-mediators.org/grievance.html.
+If you have a complaint about a TMCA-credentialed mediator, contact the Texas Mediator Credentialing Association at www.txmca.org or, if the mediator is not credentialed and is an attorney, the Association of Attorney Mediators at http://www.attorney-mediators.org/grievance.html.